lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 1. <img src="http://www.vekn.net/images/stories/icons/cardtype/icontypepower.gif" width="30"/> **Powers**:
    These action cards are only playable by Imbueds (see the [Imbued Rules appendix](#imbued-rules-appendix)).

+Ⓡ When played, a split Discipline card counts as requiring the Discipline being used (for effects that enhance or restrict cards that require certain Disciplines).
+In the hand (or library or ash heap), the card can be considered to require either Discipline (for effects that retrieve cards that require certain Disciplines).

+Ⓡ A Discipline-based card that is put into play is put into play at either basic or superior level.
+Once in play, you can't change which level it was played at, even if you give the vampire that played it a better ability.

 #### 1.6.4.
 Event Cards